The Idiots Guide: How To Grow Carrots, Indoors, Outdoors, Growing Carrots

 Each seedling needs to be replanted into their final resting place.
 This could be a window box made out of old pallets, the ground, or even an old builders bucket.

-Carrot are quite hardy and like potatoes, can grow almost anywhere.
+Carrots are quite hardy and like potatoes, can grow almost anywhere.

 If planting in a container like a bucket: Dig up some soil, or use compost, remove any large stones and drop soil into the container.
 Do not compress the soil.
+Drill some holes first for drainage.

 If planting in the ground: Dig over the soil to a depth of about 15 inches.
 This could be hard work, so get the kids to do it.
 Tell them there is buried treasure somewhere below the ground and they will dig for hours.
-The soil needs to be loose and no compact.
+The soil needs to be loose and not compact.

 Once the seedlings have got their first lot of small leaves, it is then time to thin them out and plant them properly.